 In order to keep our curated podcasts short enough for a classroom lesson, we often edit the full podcast to enable flexible classroom use.
 Therefore, there is much more to hear on many of these podcasts.
 You can often find links to the entire podcast episode in the external resources section of the standards-aligned lessons.
 You can also subscribe and listen to more episodes of the podcasts through the usual podcast apps–Spotify, Apple Podcasts, Stitcher, etc.

 Earth Rangers podcast is produced by a non-profit kids’ conservation organization based in Canada.
 They are committed to “instilling environmental knowledge, positivity and confidence to take action.”
 There are more resources for teachers in Canada on their website.
-The podcast features a character called Earth Ranger Emma, who takes listeners on journeys all over the world to speak to scientists in action through the power of audio.
-You can subscribe through the usual podcast apps.
+You can subscribe to the podcast through the usual podcast apps.

 The Past and the Curious

 The Past and the Curious podcast is written and hosted by Mick Sullivan, a history buff from Kentucky.
 The podcast is built on the premise that history is amazing!
 Its goal is “to share true stories of inspiration, humor, and the incredible achievements of all types of people,” including those that may be unfamiliar to many.
-Mick is also the author of The Meatshower: The Mostly True Tale of an Odd (and Somewhat Edible) Occurrence.
-You can subscribe through the usual podcast apps.
+You can subscribe to the podcast through the usual podcast apps.

-Explore The Past and the Curious podcast lessons on Listenwise:
+Explore sample The Past and the Curious podcast lessons on Listenwise:

 The Book Club for Kids

-Explore Book Club for Kids podcast lessons on Listenwise:
+Explore sample Book Club for Kids podcast lessons on Listenwise: